 Melany A. Pearl, originally from Kansas City, Missouri, began her service at Liberty University in 1996 as office coordinator for the Center for Multicultural Enrichment.
 In 1998, she was promoted to her current position, director.

 Pearl is an alumnus of Liberty where she received a Bachelor of Science in Business and Master of Arts in Human Relations.
-She has served the university in several volunteer capacities including; administrative advisor of national honor society Alpha Lambda Delta, sub-committee chair on the NCAA self-study, SACS committee member, mentor with the Campus Pastors' Office, and member of the Multicultural Advisory Board.
+She has served the university in several volunteer capacities including; administrative advisor of national honor society Alpha Lambda Delta, sub-committee chair on the NCAA self-study, SACSCOC committee member, mentor with the Campus Pastors' Office, and member of the Multicultural Advisory Board.

 The director is actively involved with various civic organizations.
 She currently serves as on the board of directors for both the Martin Luther King/Lynchburg Community Council and Big Brothers Big Sisters of Central Virginia and was on the inaugural steering committee members for the Lynchburg’s Community Dialogue on Race & Racism.

 Pearl’s professional memberships include; National Association of Student Personnel Administrators, Virginia Association of Student Personnel Administrators, American Association of Christian Counselors, and Association for Christians in Student Development.